Recurring Final Exam Dream?

 Of course, you forgot you were taking this course.

-If you've had 'the dream' related to school, you know exactly what it is.
+If you've had "the dream" related to school, you know exactly what it is.

-This is the dream where it is the day of a final exam, and you realize that you forgot you were taking the course and therefore had not attended any of the classes, did not do the reading, and you are certainly are not prepared for today's test.
+This is the dream where it is the day of a final exam, and you realize that you forgot you were taking the course and therefore had not attended any of the classes, did not do the reading, and you certainly are not prepared for today's test.
 Other variations include your having attended some of the classes, perhaps at the beginning of the semester, and then you just forgot about the class until the day of the final.
-It was not intentional, but somehow just happened.
+It was not intentional, but somehow, it just happened.

-- The subject is one the dreamer found difficult, often math, English, or science, but the failure to attend the class was not intentional.
+- The subject is one the dreamer found difficult—often math, English, or science—but the failure to attend the class was not intentional.

 - Many dream the added dilemma of not being able to find the exam room or having to go to the bathroom.

 - Most people wake up without ever entering the room, seeing the exam, or having any outcome, resolution, or consequence, yet with the sense that the outcome will have been quite bad.

 - Most people are dressed normally, but some are in pajamas; others are nude.